Let's Build Something to Break

 Let's Build Something to Break is the debut full-length album by American rock band, After Midnight Project.
-It was released on August 11, 2009 through Universal Motown.
-The album was produced by renowned producer and Goldfinger frontman, John Feldmann.
+It was released on August 11, 2009 by Universal Motown Records.
+The album was produced by producer and Goldfinger frontman, John Feldmann.

 "Take Me Home" is the first single off the album.
 That track, along with "The Real Thing" and "The Becoming", were previously released on their EP The Becoming.
 "Take Me Home" was also featured during the end credits of the 2006 video game Prey.